emer/axon/examples/kinaseq/README.md

 For spiking, the relative timing of pre-post spiking has been an obsession since the discovery of STDP.

-However, at a computational level, capturing these pre-post timing interactions clearly requires computationally-expensive synapse-level integration.
+However, at a computational level, capturing these pre-post timing interactions clearly requires computationally expensive synapse-level integration.
 Thus, a major technical issue we address is how to more efficiently integrate this synapse-level signal at the theoretically most efficient level which is when either the sender or receiver spikes, with the subsequent integration computed based on time passed instead of incrementally updating.

 The first issue is how the pre-post spikes interact in computing the Ca and CaM first-level integrations of synaptic activity.
 Because each spike is itself a discrete event, there needs to be some kind of time window over which the pre-post spiking interact, if they are to have any interaction at all.
 At the most extreme end of the non-interaction spectrum is the simple "OR" rule: